ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-core-configuration.markdown

 ###### The URLs which the server should listen to
 ###### Default Value: "http://localhost:8080"
 Indicates the IP addresses or host addresses with ports and protocols that the server should listen on for requests.
 Use "0.0.0.0" to indicate that the server should listen for requests on any IP address or hostname using the specified port and protocol.
 The protocol (http:// or https://) must be included with each URL.
 Valid IP address can be localhost, domains, IPv4 or IPv6 addresses.
-Port must be specified after the address using ':' as separator.
+Port can be specified after the address using ':' as separator, or default is being used : *port 80* for *http* protocol, and *port 443* for *https* protocol.

-{SAFE Setting to a non loopback address will expose the server to the network and requires security measurements (using https, certificates).
+{SAFE Setting to a non loopback address using ***http*** protocol will expose the server to the network and requires security measurements (using https, certificates).
 When set, RavenDB will prevent startup unless UnsecuredAccessAllowed=PublicNetwork is set manually. see LINK_TO_SETUP_SECURITY /}

 Examples: